How to Cancel a Terminal Command

 - Press Ctrl + Z: This will suspend the running command and move it to the background.
 You can then return to the command later by typing

-command to terminate a specific process.
-To do this, use the following syntax:kill <process ID>
+killcommand to terminate a specific process.
+To do this, use the following syntax:kill <process ID>.
+You can find the process ID by using thepscommand.

 Additional Tips: